Last Updated on

 - You care – numbers don’t lie, and this number tells you whether you are succeeding at putting your message out into the world in a way that will influence people (i.e., customers) and win friends (i.e., the kind of customers who will spread the word on your behalf).

 We’re talking real followers here.
 Not the dodgy kind that you can bulk buy by the thousand.
 (Can anyone say bot?)
 Quality is what you want when growing your social media following.
 You want followers who are interested in what you have to say, interested in your products or services, even want to buy your products and services.
-Engaged followers who like your brand and, even better, want to talk about your brand, the content you’re posting, your products, and your services.
+Engaged followers like your brand and, even better, want to talk about your brand, the content you’re posting, your products, and your services.
 This is the kind of targeted audience you want if you should decide to ever do PPC social media advertising.

 The only way to build this kind of authentic social media following?
 Slowly.
 Patiently.
-And with our help in the form of tried and true strategies.
+And with our help in the form of tried and true social media strategies.

 5 Tried & True Strategies to Grow Your Social Media Following